backdrop-contrib/flickr/field/README.txt

 ========
 Add Flickr images or sets to content as fields:
 - can be added to entities, usually nodes
-- have several formatting options to use various sizes
+- have several formatting options to use various sizes, including slideshows
 - can be queried with the Views module.
 There are two kind of module provided Flickr fields.
 Only the first type is used for single Flickr photos.
 Both type of fields can be used for Flickr Photo Sets